tciaccio/tciaccio/README.md

 - 👋 Hi, I’m @tciaccio
-- 👀 I’m interested in ... learning more about GitHub!
+- 👀 I’m interested in ... learning more about GitHub and how we can help the Mid-Market segment!
-- 🌱 I’m currently learning ... more about CI/CD
+- 🌱 I’m currently learning ... more about CI/CD and the full DevOps lifecycle
 - 📫 How to reach me ... email or cell!

 <!---